QBE-CHMR/CHMTAC-Delta/README.md

 ---

 ## **Overview**
 CHMTAC is the tactical version of the CHMR DMP.
 It is built to scale the reporting, management, and analysis of civilian harm incidents.
-This repo is for preproduction release Charlie only, which is not the full DMP.
+This repo is for preproduction release Delta only, which is not the full DMP.

 It includes:
 - A frontend for submitting and managing reports.